ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 1. Go to the [IBM Cloud Billing and Usage](https://cloud.ibm.com/billing/usage) page.
 2. From the **Filter by group** list, select **VMware Solutions**.

-### Zerto installations from V3.0 or earlier
-{: #zerto_ordering-30-install}

-If you have a Zerto installation from V3.0 or earlier, your VM replication costs are still being billed by using {{site.data.keyword.cloud_notm}} infrastructure billing.
-If your accounts and billing settings meet the requirements that are listed previously, you can convert your Zerto billing method to billable.

-On the {{site.data.keyword.vmwaresolutions_short}} console, you are prompted to convert from the {{site.data.keyword.cloud_notm}} infrastructure plan to a billable plan and to upgrade your {{site.data.keyword.cloud_notm}} account to a billable account, if needed.

-* For more information about free and billable accounts, see [Account types](/docs/account?topic=account-accounts).
-* For more information about upgrading to a billable account, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
-* For more information about linking your {{site.data.keyword.cloud_notm}} and your {{site.data.keyword.cloud_notm}} infrastructure accounts, see [Enabling MFA for your account](/docs/account?topic=account-enablemfa).

 ## Ordering Zerto for a new instance
 {: #zerto_ordering-new}